-PUMP SCHOOL TRAINING PROGRAM - hands-on learning pumps projects
+PUMP SCHOOL TRAINING PROGRAM - hands-on learning pumps theory and projects

 Pumps-101 (Basic) and Pumps-201 (Advanced)

-Contact Dr. Nelik (+972-50-865-0451 or DrPump@PumpingMachinery.com) to register for the course(s) and/or projects.
-Training includes hands-on work with pumping systems loops, utilizing measurements, utilizing measuring tools, modifications and updating loop setups, along with theoretical understanding of the underlying principles.
+Contact Dr. Nelik (+972-50-865-0451 or DrPump@PumpingMachinery.com) to register for the course.
+Training includes pumps theory (centrifugal and positive displacement) with hands-on lab projects work with pumping systems loops, utilizing measurements, measuring tools, modifications and updating loop setups, along with theoretical understanding of the underlying principles.
 A written report is required by the students upon project completion.
-A Certificate of Graduation is Presented.
+A Certificate of Graduation is presented.
+Special accommodations for international students may be arranged.
+The program is also intended to help students to become more productive when entering the work force, or enhancing their present work skills, by acquiring a taste of real industrial rotating machinery.

 The classes are conducted in English with some interaction in Hebrew, and some fundamental knowledge of English is helpful.
 The cost of the study is 4500 nis (shekels) per semester for the industrial attendees and 1500 nis for the students currently actively enrolled in a college program.
-Classes are each Tuesday 17:00 pm to 19:00 pm in order to accommodate those with a full time job schedules.
-However, some flexibility is possible as coordinated with the instructor, particularly wit regard to the laboratory projects and thesis work.
+Classes are each Tuesday 17:30 pm to 20:00 pm in order to accommodate those with a full time job schedules.
+However, some flexibility is possible as coordinated with the instructor, particularly with regard to the laboratory projects and thesis work.

 1. Pumps performance projects: hand-on work with an enclosed pumps-to-piping loop.
 Measurements of pressures, flow, power, and constructing Head-Capacity, Power-Capacity, and Efficiency curves.
 Compare with theoretical calculations.
 Field trips to relate laboratory scaled model testing with the full size industrial operating pumps.